FLOWARN/EF5-builder-toolkit/README.md

     **GIS:** GIS files used to configure the study region, also flash flood event locations.
     **DATA_obs:** Observational streamflow data from different entities **Model_config:** Datasets needed to run Ghana high resolution model, such as basic grid files, parameters and forcings.
 This folder also contains instructions and inputs to calculate CREST and KW parameters.
-    **Basin-aggregation:** Instructions and files to perform the basin aggregation.

 **2. EF5_results:** Contains control files used for the WA and GH domain, as well as the simulation outputs.